 Defendants considering representing themselves in a criminal trial should carefully consider the consequences of this action.
 Criminal defense attorneys have years of training and understand the intricate, and often confusing, workings of the law and criminal justice system.
 Given the complexities of criminal procedure and, more importantly, the severe consequences a criminal conviction carries, a criminal defense attorney is best suited to protect defendants' legal rights and help them achieve the best possible outcome.

 If you or a loved one has been arrested for a criminal offense, you have the right to an attorney.
-It is important to begin working with an attorney as soon as possible in the process, even if you have not been formally charged with a crime.
-To learn more about your legal rights, contact Ann Fitz, Attorney at Law, P.C.today.
+It is important to begin working with a Santa Monica attorney as soon as possible in the process, even if you have not been formally charged with a crime.
+To learn more about your legal rights, contact Ann Fitz, Attorney at Law, PC, today.